Who can order an imaware™ test?

 How do I receive my test results?

-You’ll receive an email from us within 7 days of your sample return.
+You’ll receive an email from us within 7 business days of your sample return.
 The email will contain a link to view and download your test results on our secure digital health platform once they’ve been analyzed by our labs and reviewed by a doctor.

 My state requires physician orders for tests like imaware™.
 Do you provide this for me?